-Nearly all the stones which formed this cairn have been removed Its present remains are seven yards in diameter and are situated sixty six yards south east of D Four large stones still remain marking out the circumference of its base.
+Nearly all the stones which formed this cairn have been removed.
+Its present remains are seven yards in diameter and are situated sixty six yards south east of Cairn D. Four large stones still remain marking out the circumference of its base.

-In a plantation at a distance of 1 30 yards south of D the remains of a cairn are visible but nearly level with the ground It is nine yards in diameter One large stone still stands upright on the circumference and bears some evidences of apparently ancient sculpturing but as they are doubtful I have not taken further notice of the markings.
+In a plantation at a distance of 130 yards south of Cairn D the remains of a cairn are visible but nearly level with the ground.
+It is nine yards in diameter.
+One large stone still stands upright on the circumference and bears some evidences of apparently ancient sculpturing but as they are doubtful.
+I have not taken further notice of the markings.

-On the southern scalp of the hill in a most conspicuous position sixty yards south west from D and nearly close to the southern side of the present deer park wall once stood a cairn twenty two yards in diameter Its present remains are not more than a foot or two in height consisting of small rubble stones the debris of the former cairn which is now covered with green grass
+On the southern scalp of the hill in a most conspicuous position sixty yards south west from Cairn D and nearly close to the southern side of the present deer park wall once stood a cairn twenty two yards in diameter.
+Its present remains are not more than a foot or two in height consisting of small rubble stones the debris of the former cairn which is now covered with green grass.

-Sixty yards to the south west of D will be found the remains of a cairn five yards in diameter Nearly all the stones have been removed leaving only four large stones still marking the site At the distance of twenty five feet to the north of the cairn now lies prostrate a pillar stone which like the celebrated Menhir of Quintin Cotes du Nord which is nine metres over ground formerly stood upon its smaller end It measures seven feet long three feet six inches broad and one foot thick
+Sixty yards to the south west of Cairn D will be found the remains of a cairn five yards in diameter.
+Nearly all the stones have been removed leaving only four large stones still marking the site.
+At the distance of twenty five feet to the north of the cairn now lies prostrate a pillar stone which like the celebrated Menhir of Quintin Cotes du Nord which is nine metres over ground formerly stood upon its smaller end.
+It measures seven feet long three feet six inches broad and one foot thick

 In the south western corner of the southern chamber at a and about a foot from the bottom was found imbedded among the clay and stones which filled it up a brown ironstone ball three inches in diameter and well rounded Several fragments of bones lay scattered indiscriminately here and there upon the floor At a distance of about two feet outside the circumference stand three pillar stones Seven of the stones in these chambers are sculptured.

-Is 21 yards in diameter and is only one yard from F and 34 yards from D Eight large stones stand in the margin Traces only sufficient to indicate the site of the cairn remain all the interior chamber stones having disappeared.
+Is 21 yards in diameter and is only one yard from Cairn F and 34 yards from Cairn D. Eight large stones stand in the margin Traces only sufficient to indicate the site of the cairn remain all the interior chamber stones having disappeared.

 150 different pieces of bones